2sic/app-popup/readme.md

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)

+A standard popup message app to use with 2sxc.

 | Aspect              | Status | Comments or Version |
 | ------------------- | :----: | ------------------- |